aurghya-0/course-materials/Converted_C_guidelines/38.typ

-= Teaching Guideline: Concept of Pointers in C
+= Concept of Pointers in C
 <teaching-guideline-concept-of-pointers-in-c>

 == 1.
 Teaching Outline
 <teaching-outline>